liferay/liferay-docs/develop/learning-paths/mobile/articles/03-creating-get-guestbooks-screenlet/04-creating-server-calls.markdown

 You get the group ID from the `LiferayServerContext` class--another Screens class--that lets you retrieve the values you set in `server_context.xml`.

 Nice work!
-You now have the classes required to call the Guestbook portlet.
+You now have the Interactor required to call the Guestbook portlet.
 Next, you'll create the Screenlet class.